 Wishing doesn't count, however.
 Alternative is to destroy the incipient SYSTEM before it destroys Earth's life-support system and all organisms other than those deemed of value as pets, industrial products, or valued for amusement potential.
 That Industrial Society might collapse with hyper-consumers/shoppers ending up eating each other in a zombie apocalypse is a lesser concern to the ecolate than that it won't collapse.

-Alternative to our descendants becoming Borg or going extinct would be voluntary degrowth, collective self-restraint, a managed descent to a life of enough dependent on ecosystem services while leaving room for Nature and working to restore and repair damage done.
+Alternative to our descendants becoming Borg or Morlocks or going extinct would be voluntary degrowth, collective self-restraint, a managed descent to a life of enough dependent on ecosystem services while leaving room for Nature and working to restore and repair damage done.
 To lord over Nature (or try to) is the intent of empire building and believers in empire engage in Borg-like conquest by intent or species extinction (or zombie apocalypse with maybe a remnant human population) as unintended consequence.
 To live within limits as part of Earth's life supporting system, compliant with Nature's Laws, as agents of Earth is the Federation alternative more likely to allow humans to live long and prosper than if we continue to go Borg.
 Look around.
 Do you see Borg in the making or Kogi in the making?

 Which way humans will tip will be affected by how we of the twenty-first century, each individual, tip.
 We will tip according to our sort of mind, to our understanding of the Nature of things.
 Individuals who listen (the ecolate) to Mother are on a different path than Anthropocene enthusiasts.
 Humans are the axis about which the universe spins..., or maybe not.
 Which fork in humanity's road each of us goes down has consequences.

 The stakes are high, therefore endeavor to think well and 'to love that well which thou must leave ere long', to love this Earth and the things of it, including five-year olds with machetes and a vote.